The-Balthazar/BrewLAN/mods/BrewLAN/documentation/Status - BrewLAN.md

 * Find a way to increase static shield radius and maintenance cost increases when built on water.
 * Give the Seraphim T3 Gunship a more interesting weapon than the same as the T2.
   * Beam shotgun?
-* Give the UEF walls, and Bessemer Reactor real distance models.
 * Create a UI for the contents of the Ivan.
 * TeaD: Do something about civi's blocking the teacup.
 * UAL0207.